Hervar77/infinity-doc/mkdocs/api/infinity.pdf.md

 Parameters:

 - pageNumber: `number`
-  >the number of the page to delete
+  >The number of the page to delete.

 Example: